tmacek1/webshop-basics/README.md

 ![er-model](https://user-images.githubusercontent.com/18440632/102690374-441db780-4205-11eb-9577-f5b177d1b666.PNG)

 ### Initial data
-The default schema (postgres) and the corresponding tables are created on application start.
+The default schema (public) and the corresponding tables are created on application start.
 The initial data is loaded into the database, import file is located at: /main/resources/import.sql

 ```